Ergomagnetosphere, Ejection Disc, Magnetopause in M87. I Global Flow of Mass, Angular Momentum, Energy and Current: Ergomagnetosphere

 \subsection{Illustrative Solution}

 We continue discussion of our illustrative solution by noting that the current flowing downward along the jets, $\sim6\times10^{17}\,{\rm A}$, is much larger than the minimal current needed at $\varpi_{\rm em}$ which is $\sim10^{16}\,{\rm A}$.
 This suggests that there is a large return current flowing outward and defining the jet sheath.
 If most of the jet current is concentrated in its core, then this allows the stress exerted by the MHD wind to be smaller than that within the center of the jet.
-The flow of angular momentum and energy across the ergomagnetosphere is quite model-dependent.